 Building Back Barnstaple Better

-Over the last few months I have been running a survey on my website, backed up by thousands of leaflets delivered throughout Barnstaple.
-We have not been able to deliver everywhere, but we have enough results to see the trends and views the people of Barnstaple have about their town centre and where we should be looking to invest.
+Based on a survey I ran on my website, backed up by thousands of leaflets delivered throughout Barnstaple, we have enough results to see the trends and views the people of Barnstaple have about their town centre and where we should be looking to invest.

 I realise that many people are fed up with filling out surveys and just want to see action - but the pandemic has changed so much.